brimdata/zed/zeek/Shaping-Zeek-NDJSON.md

 ## Zed Pipeline

-The Zed ends with a pipeline that stitches together everything we've defined so far.
+The Zed shaper ends with a pipeline that stitches together everything we've defined so far.

 ```